photo by Alice Lum |

 level.
 Upon the completion of the

 on the 17th and 18th floors.
-The two luxurious penthouses in a building of
+The two luxurious penthouses within a building of

 medical offices and hospital rooms would be the scene of incredible drama.

-and married Champion ran into the much younger Edna Crawford—a girl who came to the
+and married Champion ran into the much younger Edna Crawford—a girl who had come to the

 big city looking for a wealthy man.